-The College started with the infrastructure development since 1972, coinciding with the 3rd five year development plan of the country and the enrolment of students for the Diploma level programmes in engineering was started from 22nd February 1974.
-At the initial stage of its development, it offered Diploma level Programmes in Civil and Electrical Engineering.
-The Diploma Programme in Mechanical Engineering was introduced from 1988.
-The college also trained three batches of surveyors (certificate level) from 1974 to 1978 and three batches each of surveyors and draft persons from 1986 to 1990.
-The enrolment in certificate level programme was discontinued from 1988.
+The College started with the infrastructure development in 1972 coinciding with the 3rd Five Year Development Plan of the country and the College was formally launched as the Royal Bhutan Polytechnic on 22nd February 1974.
+During the initial stage of its development, the College offered Diploma programmes in Civil and Electrical Engineering and the Diploma in Mechanical Engineering was introduced from 1988.
+The College also offered certificate programmes in Surveying and Draughtsman from 1974 to 1978 and from 1986 to 1990.
+The enrolment into Certificate programmes was discontinued from 1988.
 JNEC was the only tertiary level institute providing education in engineering till 2001 with the mandate to meet the engineering manpower requirement of the country.

-In June 2006, the diploma level programmes offered at RBIT were relocated to its original campus at Dewathang.
-In August 2006, the college was named as Jigme Namgyel Polytechnic (JNP).
-The name of the College “Jigme Namgyel Polytechnic” and its location at Dewathang has great significance to the history of Bhutan honoring the Druk Desi, Jigme Namgyel, the father of the first King of Bhutan for his victory over British colonization from this location in 1841.
-Also on December 15, 2003, Royal Bhutan Army lead by the Fourth Druk Gyelpo, His Majesty Jigme Singye Wangchuk, conducted an Operation All Clear to drive away the Assam separatist insurgent groups from the Country.
-This College campus was the main command center.
-Therefore Jigme Namgyel Engineering College is proud to be honored with the name of the father of Wangchuk Dynasty.
+In June 2006, the Diploma programmes offered at RBIT were relocated to its original campus in Dewathang and in August 2006, the College was re-named as Jigme Namgyel Polytechnic (JNP).
+The name of the College ‘Jigme Namgyel Polytechnic’ and its location in Dewathang has great significance in the history of Bhutan honoring the Druk Desi, Jigme Namgyel, the father of the First King of Bhutan for his victory over British colonization from this location in 1841.
+In addition, on December 15, 2003, the Royal Bhutan Army lead by the Fourth Druk Gyalpo, His Majesty Jigme Singye Wangchuck conducted an Operation All Clear to drive away separatist insurgent groups from the neighboring state of India from the Bhutanese soil.
+Therefore, Jigme Namgyel Engineering College takes pride in being honored with the royal name of the father of the First King of Bhutan.